Sterne, Kessler, Goldstein & Fox P.L.L.C. - The Inside View

 Summer associate profile:

-Our firm seeks students in science and/or engineering.
-Advanced degrees are required for our biotechnology/chemical group.
-We strongly prefer advanced degrees for our mechanical and electronics groups.
-All applicants must have at least a 3.0 cumulative GPA in undergraduate, graduate, and law school studies.
-United States Patent and Trademark Office and/or other industry work experience is a plus.
+Our firm seeks students with education in STEM fields.
+Advanced degrees are required for our biotechnology/chemical group and we have a strong preference for advanced degrees for our electronics group.
+Candidates interested in our electronics, mechanical and design, and biotechnology and chemical groups must be patent bar-eligible.
+Patent-bar eligibility preferred but not required for our trial and appellate group.
+USPTO and/or other industry work experience is a plus.
 Teamwork, motivation, collaboration, work ethic, and universal respect are core values of the firm.

 Summer program components: